mhamano/advanced-analytics-toolbox/docs/analysis/kmeans.md

 ## Options
  * Number of clusters - Number of clusters to be created
+ * Scale data - When turned on, input data is scaled/normalized before calculating the optimal number of clusters

 ## Example1 - Iris
  1. Download the following sample file.